CaSToRC-CyI/eurocc-tutorials/cyclone-tutorials/docs/tutorials/t04_scaling_python_workloads.md

                        download=True,
                        transform=transform)
 ```

-furthermore, When wrapping the model with DDP, The local_rank is used to bind the DDP instance to the specific GPU that the process is operating on, ensuring the process handles only its assigned device.
+Furthermore, when wrapping the model with DDP, The local_rank is used to bind the DDP instance to the specific GPU that the process is operating on, ensuring the process handles only its assigned device.

 ```python
 model = nn.parallel.DistributedDataParallel(model, device_ids=[local_rank])
 ```

 Lastly, when logging during training, the ```global_rank``` is used to avoid redundant log statements in the output.

 ```python
 train(model=model, dataloader=train_loader, args=args, device=device, rank=global_rank)
 ```